bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm2.md

 - `tags` (Set of String) The tags assigned to the VM.
 - `template` (Boolean) Set to true to create a VM template.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
+- `vga` (Attributes) Configure the VGA Hardware.
+If you want to use high resolution modes (>= 1280x1024x16) you may need to increase the vga memory option.
+Since QEMU 2.9 the default VGA display type is `std` for all OS types besides some Windows versions (XP and older) which use `cirrus`.
+The `qxl` option enables the SPICE display server.
+For win* OS you can select how many independent displays you want, Linux guests can add displays themself.
+You can also run without any graphic card, using a serial device as terminal.
+See the [Proxmox documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#qm_virtual_machines_settings) section 10.2.8 for more information and available configuration parameters. (see [below for nested schema](#nestedatt--vga))

 <a id="nestedatt--clone"></a>
 ### Nested Schema for `clone`